How to Get Started with an Industrial Marketing Strategy in 2026

 What is an Industrial Marketing Strategy?

 Marketing, at its simplest, is promoting goods and services to those in a position to buy them.
-Industrial marketing specifically focuses on the B2B (business-to-business) scenarios in which one company is promoting their industrial goods and/or services to another business that needs them.
+Industrial marketing specifically focuses on the B2B (business-to-business) scenarios in which one company is promoting its industrial goods and/or services to another business that needs them.
 These could include a contract manufacturer or OEM working with another manufacturer that creates the end product, an industrial automation company that works within manufacturing facilities, manufacturers of rubber and plastics or other products used in a B2B setting, and B2B marketing for a whole host of other engineering and technical industries.
 Industrial marketing strategy is the practice of applying a method to the madness of marketing itself — setting specific goals, planning tactics, executing, measuring, learning and improving.
 Industrial marketing done without a well-thought-out industrial marketing strategy can fall flat and lead to sales teams disregarding its importance, resulting in missed opportunities.

 What’s Unique about an Industrial Marketing Strategy?